4teamwork/ftw.keywordoverlay/README.txt

 Introduction
 ============

-This package is useing jquery muliselect plugin to make a nicer keywordWidget for Plone.
+This package is using jquery muliselect plugin to make a nicer keywordWidget for Plone.
 It depends on jquery and jquery.ui.

 No changes are made on the KeywordWidget itself!